Jean-Jacques Dessalines: Resisting the Leclerc campaign

 The French dispatched an expeditionary force in 1802 to restore French rule to the island, an army and ships led by General Charles Leclerc.
 Louverture and Dessalines fought against the invading French forces, with Dessalines fighting them at the battle for which he is most famous, Crête-à-Pierrot.

 During the 11 March 1802 battle, Dessalines and his 1,300 men defended a small fort against 18,000 attackers.
 To inspire his troops at the start of the battle, he waved a lit torch near an open powder keg and declared that he would blow the fort up should the French break through.
 The defenders inflicted extensive casualties on the attacking army, but after a 20-day siege, they were forced to abandon the fort due to a shortage of food and munitions.
 The rebels forced their way through the enemy lines and into the Cahos Mountains, with their army still largely intact.

 The French soldiers under Leclerc were accompanied by mulatto troops led by Alexandre Pétion and André Rigaud, free gens de couleur from Saint-Domingue.
 Pétion and Rigaud, both sons of wealthy white fathers, had opposed Louverture's leadership.
-They had tried to establish separate independence in the South of Saint-Domingue, an area where wealthy gens de couleur were concentrated in plantations.
-Toussaint Louverture's forces had defeated them three years earlier.
+They had tried to establish separate government in the south of Saint-Domingue, where the gens de couleur owned the majority of the colony's coffee plantations.
+Louverture and Dessalines and driven them from the island three years earlier.